itswadesh/anne-docs/admin-user-manual.md

 **To export specific customer list**

-- From your Anne admin panel, go to Customers page.
+- In sidebar, go to Customers page.
 - Click on the Excel logo.
 - As a result, a CSV file will be downloaded to your computer.